FuelLabs/sway-rfcs/rfcs/0000-rfc-calling-context-attribute.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-We could go with an `internal_only` keyword I guess, but re-using attributes seems like a better approach since we are already using the same scheme for storage access.
+We could go with an `contract_only` keyword I guess, but re-using attributes seems like a better approach since we are already using the same scheme for storage access.

 # Prior art